Share a Map

 For the purpose of this lesson, you'll invite any two members of your organization who have an ArcGIS Online organizational account.

-- Click the Members tab for your group.
-Click Invite users.
+- Click the Members tab for your group and click Invite users.

-- Use the tabs, filters, sort options, and search as needed to find the members you want to add to the group.
+- Use the tabs, filters, sort options, and search as needed to find two members you want to add to the group.
 Select the members and leave the Add organization members without requiring confirmation box checked.
-Click Add to group.
+Click Add members to group.

 The users you added are now members of your group.